 Solar power is seeing rapid adoption by consumers because it has so many benefits and very few drawbacks.
-With enough solar panels, you can forego reliance on ageing infrastructure and eliminate electricity bills with sufficient investment in a solar power array.
+With enough solar panels, you can forego reliance on aging infrastructure and eliminate electricity bills with sufficient investment in a solar power array.

 Solar energy systems also require very little maintenance, so there are few — if any — expenses beyond the upfront costs — which you can typically defray with financing.
-Not only that, but if you have a grid-tied solar system, some electricity providers offer you the option to sell them any excess power you generate but don’t use through an arrangement called net metering.
+Not only that, but if you have a grid-tied solar system, many electricity providers offer you the option to sell them any excess power you generate but don’t use through an arrangement called net metering.

 Beyond the financial benefits of reduced utility bills, many people like the independence that solar energy offers.
-Generating your own electricity means you no longer have to depend on the public power grid, eliminating concerns about power outages due to extreme weather events or ageing infrastructure.
+Generating your own electricity means you no longer have to depend on the public power grid, eliminating concerns about power outages due to extreme weather events or aging infrastructure.
 Solar also frees you from the whims of rising energy costs, letting you save and even make money.

 How Do Solar Panels work?